Guide to Filling Out the category_template.xlsx File

 The values in

-should represent the category name at that level. -
+cat_1tocat_6should represent the category name at that level. -

 Duplicate path combinations (same set of levels) must be avoided.